-Book a hot-air balloon flight from a launch site near Manacor – a great way to see the islands for those who don't suffer vertigo.
+Book a hot-air balloon flight from a launch site close to Manacor – a great way to see the islands for those who don't suffer vertigo.

 Enjoy some of the shows designed for tourists.
-Pirates offers jaw-dropping, gravity-defying gymnastic feats in a magical setting.
+Pirates Adventure Mallorca offers jaw-dropping, gravity-defying gymnastic feats in a magical setting.

-Head for one of the many waterparks: Western Water Park and Aqualand are two of the best.
-If you’re not squeamish about dolphin shows, head to Marineworld.
+Head for one of the many waterparks: Western Water Park and Aqualand El Avenal are two of the best.

-Browse at a market – those are Santa Maria and Pollensa are great.
+Browse at a market – those are Santa Maria and Pollenca are great.